"Your resume is not a laundry list of everything you've ever done; it's a marketing document designed to present you in the best possible light."

 Students with internships have a significantly higher chance of securing a job after graduation compared to those without internships.

 It also showcases their education, skills, and objectives for future employment.
-With this resume as a guide, a college student can easily showcase their qualifications and experiences for potential employers.
+With this resume as a guide, a college student can easily showcase their qualifications and experiences to potential employers.

 Let's take a look at how to write a student resume.